israelalagbe/assetrepayment/README.md

 # Asset Repayment System

-A backend service that processes payment notifications for mobility entrepreneurs repaying productive assets.
+A backend service that processes payment notifications for mobility entrepreneurs repaying productive assets, written in Go.
+When a payment notification is received, the system validates it, records the payment, and updates the customer's outstanding balance atomically.
+The service is designed to handle more than **100,000 payment notifications per minute** reliably, with idempotent handling of duplicate notifications.

 ## Design Decisions & Approach